 Steps to the customer journey map

 Looking at the numerous details of a customer journey map, you may feel overwhelmed.
-At this point, I would like to repeat a point I made above: such a map is a simplified and generalized representation of reality.
+At this point, I would like to repeat a point I made above: a map like this is a simplified and generalised representation of reality.

 However, if you have not yet created any personas, this step comes first.
 You need to understand your real customers before you get started.
 In general, look at which insights are already available here and which are not: